josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Tasks to complete:

--   Operationalize the model by packaging it up as a Predictive Web Service.
+-   Operationalize the model by packaging it up as a Predictive Web Service

 -   Clean up the web service inputs and data flow:

-    -   Connect the Web service input to the Edit Metadata below the Join Data module.
+    -   Connect the Web service input to the Edit Metadata below the Join Data module

     -   In between the Join Data and the Metadata Editor modules, drop a Select Columns in Dataset module.
 Connect the Join Data module's output to the Select Columns module's input, and the Select Columns output to the Edit Metadata module's input.

-        -   Exclude these columns: **DepDel15, OriginLatitude, OriginLongitude, DestLatitude,** and **DestLongitude**.
+        -   Exclude these columns: **DepDel15, OriginLatitude, OriginLongitude, DestLatitude,** and **DestLongitude**

-    -   Select the Select Columns in Dataset module that comes after the Metadata Editor module, and delete it.
+    -   Select the Select Columns in Dataset module that comes after the Metadata Editor module, and delete it

-    -   Connect the output of the Edit Metadata module directly to the right input of the Score Model module.
+    -   Connect the output of the Edit Metadata module directly to the side input of the Score Model module

     -   Add the latitude and longitude columns from the data set back with a lookup:

-        -   Drag the AirportCodeLocationLookupClean dataset on to the design surface, positioning it below and to the right of the Score Model module.
+        -   Drag the AirportCodeLocationLookupClean dataset on to the design surface, positioning it below and to the side of the Score Model module

-        -   Add a Join Data module, and position it below and to the left of the AirportCodeLocationLookupClean module.
+        -   Add a Join Data module, and position it below and to the side of the AirportCodeLocationLookupClean module.
 In the **Properties** panel for the Join Data module, for the Join key columns for L set the selected columns to **OriginAirportCode**.
 For the Join key columns for R, set the Selected columns to **AIRPORT**.
-Uncheck Keep right key columns in joined table.
+Uncheck Keep key columns in joined table.

-    -   Connect the output of the Score Model module to the leftmost input of the Join Data module and the output of the dataset to the rightmost input of the Join Data module.
+    -   Connect the output of the Score Model module to the leftmost input of the Join Data module and the output of the dataset to the rightmost input of the Join Data module

     -   Add a Select Columns in Dataset module beneath the Join Data module.
-In the Property panel, begin with All Columns, and set the Selected columns to Exclude the columns: AIRPORT\_ID and DISPLAY\_AIRPORT\_NAME.
+In the Property panel, begin with All Columns, and set the Selected columns to Exclude the columns: AIRPORT\_ID and DISPLAY\_AIRPORT\_NAME

-    -   Connect the Join Data output to the input of the Select Columns in Dataset module.
+    -   Connect the Join Data output to the input of the Select Columns in Dataset module

     -   Add an Edit Metadata module.
 In the **Properties** panel for the Metadata Editor, use the column selector to set the Selected columns to LATITUDE and LONGITUDE.
 In the New column names enter: **OriginLatitude**, **OriginLongitude.**

-    -   Connect the output of the Select Columns in Dataset module to the input of the Edit Metadata module.
+    -   Connect the output of the Select Columns in Dataset module to the input of the Edit Metadata module

-    -   Connect the output of the Edit Metadata to the input of the web service output module.
+    -   Connect the output of the Edit Metadata to the input of the web service output module

 -   Run the experiment